-Today, the Bureau of Economic Analysis (BEA) released their third "estimate" of the Q4 2011 GDP report showing that the economy continued to expand at a faster pace than initially estimated with real GDP increasing at an annualized rate of 3.0% from Q3 2011.
+Today, the Bureau of Economic Analysis (BEA) released their third "estimate" of the Q4 2012 GDP report showing that the economy barely registered growth in Q4 2012 with real GDP improving at an annualized rate of just 0.4% from Q3 2012.

-On a year-over-year basis real GDP increased 1.61% while the quarter-to-quarter non-annualized percent change was an increase of a slight 0.09%.
+On a year-over-year basis, real GDP increased 1.67% while the quarter-to-quarter non-annualized percent change was an increase of a slight 0.09%.

 Keep in mind that these results are likely very poorly estimated and are sure to be revised notably in following quarters and even years to come.